tlwilliams895/lchs/src/chapters/loops/for-loops.rst

 We can use a picture to show the *flow of execution* of this ``for`` loop:

 .. figure:: figures/for-loop-diagram.png
-   :alt: Diagram showing the flow of a program with a loop.
+   :alt: Diagram showing the flow of a program with a for loop.

    Flow of execution of a ``for`` loop